7 agency best practices to boost your marketing and earn more clients

 At a minimum, a good SLA will contain an itemized list of the services your firm will provide the client, well-defined performance targets for your agency to meet, backup strategies or penalties if those targets are not met, clear deadlines for time-sensitive projects or campaigns, and dedicated hours during which your client can contact you.

-And there’s very good reason why your business should make this extra effort: Hubspot reported in 2017 how companies that implement SLAs with their clients see a 36 percent increase in customer retention and 38 percent more sales, compared to firms that do not.
+And there’s very good reason why your business should make this extra effort: HubSpot reported in 2017 how companies that implement SLAs with their clients see a 36 percent increase in customer retention and 38 percent more sales, compared to firms that do not.
 So if you haven’t implemented SLAs yet — especially for your bigger clients — there’s no time like the present to get started.

 2) Identify your ideal agency client with a customer profile

 One prime success story in customer profiling is Boomagers, an agency founded in 2011 by Peter Hubbell, an alum of marketing firm Saatchi & Saatchi.
 Most businesses and marketers consider the Baby Boomer generation to be a secondary market at best, or ignore them entirely.
-But Hubbell understood that Boomers will comprise more than 50 percent of the US population by the end of the 2010s, and that marketing to this demographic could be a hugely lucrative.
+But Hubbell understood that Boomers will comprise more than 50 percent of the US population by the end of the 2010s, and that marketing to this demographic could be hugely lucrative.

 Through a combination of internal brainstorming and external consulting, Boomagers zeroed in on this demographic and identified them as their ideal client.
 This helped Hubbell focus his agency’s mission, ensuring that everyone at his firm was working towards the same end goal: Being the best at marketing to Baby Boomers.

 And their efforts paid off, because in six short years Boomagers has risen to become the premier US marketing agency when it comes to winning the hard-earned dollars of the Baby Boomer generation.
-Besides growing into a multimillion-dollar firm, Boomagers is also considered a key thought leader in their field and are regularly cited in outlets like NPR and the Wall Street Journal, and in prestigious thinktanks like the Council on Foreign Relations.
+Besides growing into a multimillion-dollar firm, Boomagers is also considered a key thought leader in their field and are regularly cited in outlets like NPR and the Wall Street Journal, and by prestigious thinktanks like the Council on Foreign Relations.

 3) Implement a comprehensive lead scoring system